 - Show students The Star Spangled Banner: The Story & the Song video (.mp4 file).

-- Now show the The Star Spangled Banner: The Story & the Song slide presentation (.ppt file) and ask students to comment on what they find interesting about the various primary sources in the presentation.
-NOTE: This presentation does not contain narration or timings, so you will need to hit Enter/Return to advance through the slides.
+- Now show the The Star Spangled Banner: The Story & the Song slide presentation (.ppt file) and ask students to comment on what they find notice or find interesting about the various primary sources in the presentation.

 Session 3: Our Flag and Our National Anthem